Stop the destruction of majestic trees near Walpole

 We need to project a clean green image to the world.

 Cutting down these trees is certainly sending a very wrong picture of a state not having their priorities right.

 Safety is a concern, but this is one of the most picturesque roads in Australia and it is not a race to get to Walpole faster.

 Safety issues can certainly be managed with signage,

 "big trees ahead proceed with caution"

 this would also most certainly be an added tourist attraction.

 We are asking the minister to advise the Main Roads department to preserve these ancient trees with special provisions, to address the safety issues with no, or very minimal tree clearing.

-steve dreher needs your help with “Minister for State Development; Transport; Innovation: Stop the destruction of majestic trees near Walpole”.
-Join steve and 7,765 supporters today.
+Steve Dreher needs your help with “Minister for State Development; Transport; Innovation: Stop the destruction of majestic trees near Walpole”.
+Join Steve and 8,036 supporters today.